woodstock-tokyo/pinescription/docs/api.md

 This is required for registered functions that may be called with named arguments.
 Without parameter metadata, a named-argument call to a registered function fails at runtime instead of silently forwarding values in source order.

-The function name must be an external hook point rather than a Pine language or implemented built-in name.
-Registration returns an error when `name` is empty, parser-reserved, or an already implemented built-in function such as `ta.rsi`.
-Unsupported hook points such as `plot`, `request.security`, and `strategy.order` are allowed.
+The function name may be an ordinary custom function name such as `my_signal` or an exact unsupported feature hook point such as `plot`, `request.security`, or `strategy.order`.
+Registration returns an error when `name` is empty, parser-reserved, a Pine type keyword such as `int`, `float`, `color`, or `table`, or an already implemented built-in function such as `ta.rsi`.
 Each entry in `paramNames` must be non-empty and unique.

 **Parameters:**
-- `name`: The exact Pine Script function name to hook, including namespace when applicable (for example, `plot` or `request.security`).
+- `name`: The Pine Script function name to register, including namespace when hooking unsupported APIs (for example, `my_signal`, `plot`, or `request.security`).
 - `paramNames`: Parameter names in the order expected by the Go function.
 Names must be non-empty and unique.
 - `function`: A function matching the signature `func(args ...interface{}) (interface{}, error)`.

 **Returns:**
-- `error`: Validation error for invalid/reserved/built-in function names or invalid parameter names, or nil on success.
+- `error`: Validation error for invalid, reserved, type-keyword, or built-in function names, or invalid parameter names, or nil on success.

 ### RegisterMarketDataProvider